Tourism in Metro Manila: Events

 Festivals in Metro Manila include the Feast of the Black Nazarene, which is held every January in Quiapo district, and it is the biggest religious festival in the city.

 Chinese New Year is celebrated in Binondo district, the world's oldest Chinatown.
 Aliwan Fiesta is held annually in the Cultural Center of the Philippines complex, and it is a celebration of Filipino culture through dance parades, floats, and pageants.

 Film festivals include Cinemanila International Film Festival, which is the biggest global film event in Manila.
 Cinemalaya Philippine Independent Film Festival is another film festival held annually in July at the Cultural Center of the Philippines.
 Metro Manila Film Festival is held every December during Christmas, and it is an all-Filipino-language film event.

-Other events include Manila International Auto Show, the Philippines' biggest motor show at the World Trade Center Metro Manila, and the World Pyro Olympics, an annual competition among the world's fireworks companies held in SM Mall of Asia by Manila Bay.
+Other events include Manila International Auto Show, the Philippines' biggest motor show at the World Trade Center Metro Manila, and the Philippine International Pyromusical Competition, an annual competition among the world's fireworks companies held in SM Mall of Asia by Manila Bay.